 That said; if you are both warm and competent in your overall brand experience, you can leverage inbound marketing to resonate that message to your target audiences.

-Another aspect of inbound marketing requires getting creative, looking for unconventional advertising opportunities, like sponsoring local events or backing Kickstarters or GoFundMes.
+Another aspect of inbound marketing requires getting creative, driving traffic by looking for unconventional advertising opportunities, like sponsoring local events or backing Kickstarters or GoFundMes.
 What are some other unconventional places to advertise a business?